nobitlost/AlexaSmartHomeSkillAdapter/README.md

 This method creates and sends a [confirmation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference#incrementtargettemperaturerequest) for an [incrementTargetTemperature](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference#incrementtargettemperaturerequest) request.

 The method accepts the current temperature and the temperature mode set by the device, and the temperature and temperature mode before the changes were made.
 It returns a message string if an error was detected, otherwise `null`.
-Possible error conditions include: the ongoing session is not related to the *incrementTargetTemperature* command, the *mode* and/or *prevMode* pararmeters is not *AUTO*, *COOL* or *HEAT*, and transport-related errors.
+Possible error conditions include: the ongoing session is not related to the *incrementTargetTemperature* command, the *mode* and/or *prevMode* parameters is not *AUTO*, *COOL* or *HEAT*, and transport-related errors.

 ### sendDecTempConfirm(*temp, mode, prevTemp, prevMode*)

 This method creates and sends a [confirmation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference#decrementtargettemperatureconfirmation) for a [decrementTargetTemperature](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference#decrementtargettemperaturerequest) request.

 The method accepts the current temperature and the temperature mode set by the device, and the temperature and temperature mode before the changes were made.
 It returns a message string if an error was detected, otherwise `null`.
-Possible error conditions include: the ongoing session is not related to the *decrementTargetTemperature* command, the *mode* and/or *prevMode* pararmeters is not *AUTO*, *COOL* or *HEAT*, and transport-related errors.
+Possible error conditions include: the ongoing session is not related to the *decrementTargetTemperature* command, the *mode* and/or *prevMode* parameters is not *AUTO*, *COOL* or *HEAT*, and transport-related errors.

 ### sendSetTempConfirm(*temp, mode, prevTemp, prevMode*)